Mo Mowlam: Illness and death

 Five months before the 1997 general election which took Labour to office, Mowlam was diagnosed with a brain tumour, which she tried to keep private until the tabloid press started to print jibes about her appearance.
 Although she claimed to have made a full recovery, the various treatments caused her to lose most of her hair.
 She often wore a wig, which she would sometimes casually remove in public stating that it was "such a bother".

 On 3 August 2005, the BBC reported that she was critically ill at King's College Hospital in London.
 She appeared to have suffered from balance problems as a result of her radiotherapy.
 According to her husband, she had fallen over on 30 July 2005, receiving head injuries and never regaining consciousness.
 Her living will, in which she had asked not to be resuscitated, was honoured.

-On 12 August 2005, she was moved to Pilgrims Hospice in Canterbury, Kent, where she died at 8:10 am on 19 August, aged 55.
+On 12 August 2005, Mowlam was moved to Pilgrims Hospice in Canterbury, Kent, where she died at 8:10 am on 19 August, aged 55.
 She was survived by her husband Jon Norton and two stepchildren.
-Her death came just 13 days after that of Robin Cook, another cabinet minister of the 1997 government.

-In January 2010, it was revealed by her ex-doctor that her tumour had been malignant and was the cause of her death.
+In January 2010, it was revealed by her ex-doctor Mark Glaser that her tumour had been malignant and was the cause of her death.
 Despite recommendations, she had withheld the true nature of her condition from Tony Blair and the electorate.

 Mowlam was an atheist and was cremated in Sittingbourne on 1 September 2005 at a non-religious service conducted by Richard Coles, formerly of the 1980s band The Communards.
 Half of her ashes were scattered at Hillsborough Castle (the Secretary of State for Northern Ireland's official residence) and the other half in her former parliamentary constituency of Redcar.